 Dr Eleri CousinsLecturer in Roman History

 I work on the role played by ritual and religion (broadly defined!) in the construction of provincial society and identity in the Roman Empire, in particular Britain, Gaul, and Germany.
-My research sits at the intersection of ancient history and archaeology, and I am especially interested in the connections between ritual and landscape in the Roman world.
-My previous work focused on the Roman sanctuary at Bath and my first book, The Sanctuary at Bath in the Roman Empire, was published by Cambridge University Press in January 2020.
-My current major research project explores religious practices in the Alps during the Roman period.
-In this work, I combine an emphasis on the lived experience of ancient religion with archaeological approaches to landscape to explore how Alpine populations used, and were affected by, the mountains in their engagement with the divine.
-In addition to this project, I also have active research interests in the dynamics of religion and society on Hadrian’s Wall, in Roman provincial art, and in 18th and 19th century antiquarian culture in Britain.
+My research focuses on archaeology and material culture, and I am especially interested in the connections between ritual and landscape in the Roman world.
+My previous work focused on the Roman sanctuary at Bath and my first book, The Sanctuary at Bath in the Roman Empire, was published by Cambridge University Press in 2020.
+My current research explores the dynamics of religion and society on Hadrian's Wall and the Romano-British frontier, with a particular emphasis on the site of Roman and Medieval Bewcastle in northern Cumbria.
+I also have active research interests in Roman epigraphy, Roman provincial art, and in 18th and 19th century antiquarian culture in Britain.

 I did my undergraduate work at Stanford, with a double-major in Archaeology and Classics, and then moved to the UK to do an MPhil and PhD in the Faculty of Classics at Cambridge.
 From 2016-2019 I was a temporary lecturer in Ancient History and Archaeology at St Andrews, before coming to Lancaster in 2019.

 I welcome enquiries from prospective PhD students interested in working on the history or archaeology of the Roman Empire, and in particular on any aspect of Roman religion, Roman Britain, Hadrian's Wall, or the history and archaeology of the western Roman provinces.